A taxonomy of categories for relations: A taxonomy of the enriched context

-\begin{myremark} The notion of oplax cartesian category could be split in two, considering separately the arrows that are \emph{oplax copyable} and those that are \emph{oplax discardable}, as in the previous sections.
-Here we preferred to keep these two notions together, leaving implicit the obvious partition and generalisation of the forthcoming results, such as Proposition~\ref{prop: Kleisli colax cartesian}. \end{myremark}
+\begin{myremark} As it occurs for gs-monoidal categories, also the notion of oplax cartesian category could be split in two parts, that is, we could consider separately the arrows that are \emph{oplax copyable} and those that are \emph{oplax discardable}, as in the previous sections.
+For the sake of readability, in this case we preferred to keep these two notions together, so that we are leaving implicit the obvious partition and generalisation of the forthcoming results, such as Proposition~\ref{prop: Kleisli colax cartesian}. \end{myremark}

 \begin{myexample} Let ${\mathcal{M}}: \mathbf{Set} \to \mathbf{Set}$ be the functor introduced in Section~\ref{WR} for semiring $(M,\oplus,\odot,0,1)$ equipped with a preorder such as in Example \ref{SetM_preordered}.
 Consider the following slight modifications of $\mathcal{M}$